Faculty Mentoring Models

-- Approach pre-tenured faculty in your department who are facing similar challenges.
+- Approach other new faculty in your department who are facing similar challenges.

 - Attend workshops such as Sponsored Research Service’s (SRS) PI Institute where you can meet other new faculty.

-- Contact Lynn Wild (Lynn.Wild@rit.edu), the Associate Provost for Faculty Career Development and The Wallace Center who can connect you with other pre-tenured faculty
+- Contact Lynn Wild (Lynn.Wild@rit.edu), the Associate Provost for Faculty Career Development and The Wallace Center who can connect you with other new faculty.

 In group mentoring, one or two experienced faculty members mentor a group of protégés (Tansey & Enyeart, 2009).
 This usually occurs in a group meeting format, so everyone present has opportunities to ask questions and can gain value from the mentor(s).